Best Kitten Food in US for 2020: Guide & Reviews For Dry & Wet

 - Kitten Energy Needs

 Kittens are growing at an incredible rate.
 They are born weighing only a few ounces, but in a matter of just two months grow up to two pounds, doubling or even tripling their birth weight!
 So, little kitties are expending a great deal of energy just to grow.
-But they are also expending energy for play, which is the most important factor in their cognitive development.
+But they are also expending calories for play, which is the most important factor in their cognitive development.
 Together, this means that simply for growing and cognitive development, your little fluff muffin is expending about triple the amount of energy as her window-sill-loving elder counterpart.
 Naturally, then, kittens’ needs are a bit different than cats.
 They need food that will provide for the enormous energy levels they need to grow.

 - Kitten Developmental Needs

 So, young kitties need a special diet containing more of certain nutrients due to all that energy they are using to grow and fly around your place.
 But tiny ones also need special diets due to their physical development and fragile immune system.
 When they are still very small, during the first couple months of life, remember that they have tiny, new teeth.
-Thoroughly chewing dry food may be very difficult, even painful for them.
+Thoroughly chewing dry foods may be very difficult, even painful for them.
 For this reason, wet foods are important to at least include as a part of your kitten’s regular menu.
 But more on this in a bit.

 - Pro-Tip: to avoid a super finicky / picky adult eater, offer your kitten a variety of kitten food types and flavors while she’s young.
 This doesn’t mean you should change her diet every day – keep it mostly the same.
-Just offer some different wet and dry food in addition to her staple diet.
+Just offer some different wet and dry foods in addition to her staple diet.
 The more she is exposed to variety now, the less picky she will likely be later!

 So, when looking for the best kitten crunchies for your new fuzz ball, first remember that what your kitten needs will be different than what she needs as an adult.
 As such, it is important to choose a diet that is specifically formulated for kittens and their needs.